Late Night Line-Up

-Late Night Line-Up is a pioneering British television discussion programme broadcast on BBC2 between 1964 and 1972.
+Late Night Line-Up is a British television discussion programme broadcast on BBC2 between 1964 and 1972.

 Background

 From its launch in April 1964, BBC2 began each evening's transmission with a programme called Line-Up, a ten-minute collection of reviews and previews of the channel's output, presented initially by Denis Tuohy.
 Although intended to draw attention to the considerable variety of original programming on BBC2, Line-Up was perceived as little more than a self-promotion exercise by the newspapers and the viewing public alike.
 Later in the year, it was decided that Line-Up be replaced by something of a similar intention but with a more intellectual edge.
 Instead of a guided tour of BBC2's output, the new programme would be an open and candid discussion among invited guests, transmitted live after the 9.00 p.m. watershed.
 The new programme was named Late Night Line-Up and took over from Line-Up in September 1964.

 The original theme tune was "Blue Boy" by Gerry Mulligan, replaced in the 1970s with a version of "Jordu" by the Dave Hancock Six.